 In this article we aim to help you with the basics, to understand what is being served by the prosecution in the Streamlined Forensic Reports (SFR).
 Due to the format of an SFR it does not give scope for a full and thorough evaluation or documentation of the evidence.
 So, we would almost always recommend a full review into the work conducted, as it is important to ensure that all work has been done by the prosecution.

 What features do you use to distinguish between primary and secondary DNA transfer?

-The answer to this question could be the basis of a rather long thesis!
-But in very short format, the factors used in evaluating whether DNA on a surface has been deposited by primary transfer (i.e. ‘direct’ transfer) or secondary transfer (a two-step indirect transfer) include the following:
+In short, the factors used in evaluating whether DNA on a surface has been deposited by primary transfer (i.e. direct transfer) or secondary transfer (a two-step indirect transfer) includes the following:

 From the DNA result

 - The amount of DNA in the recovered sample.

 - The nature of the DNA result (assessed by viewing the DNA profile itself).

 - The DNA process which has been used.

 - The type of surface the sample was recovered from.